LCVcode/SidecarWriteup/writeup.md

     * Pulsar Broker
         - Handles all Pulsar message transfers.
 * A "pulsar instance" is one or more pulsar clusters managed by a "global ZooKeeper" cluster.
-* A "pulsar cluster" consists of at least nine machines:
+* A "pulsar cluster" consists of at least nine containers:
     * 3 clustered ZooKeepers
     * 3 clustered Brokers
-    * 3+ clustereds BookKeepers
+    * 3+ clustered BookKeepers
 * A client can connect to one of the Brokers to begin consuming and producing messages.
     * There is a pulsar python package that can be used in charms.